javierpeyriere/vanguard-ab-test/README.md

+Thanks a lot to visit our repository.
+You will find in it the results of our 10 days first sizeable project.
+Enjoy the visit.
+The Python Brawl Star Team

 1# Project Title: vanguard-ab-test
 EDA and Data Cleaning Performance Metrics Hypothesis testing Experiment Evaluation Tableau Setup The goal is to see if the new design leads to a better user experience and higher process completion rates.